0xDBFB7/covidinator/documents/notes/Biology.md

 Tarasova do all their simulations with completely neutralized charges.

-the search terms "virus dipole moment" is what I was missing. transient electronic birefringance is an interesting technique for this!
+the search term "virus dipole moment" is what I was missing. transient electronic birefringance is an interesting technique for this!